inbo/tutorials/content/tutorials/spatial_wfs_services/index.md

     ## <ON DISK>  C:\Users\HANS_V~1\AppData\Local\Temp\RtmpYhgX5z\file23a4502b881.geojson

-At this point, all features are downloaded and can be used in R as we would we any other local file.
+At this point, all features are downloaded and can be used in R as we would with any other local file.
 So we need to load the file with `read_sf()` from `sf`.

 ``` r